 Three years later, Mickey Mantle struck again, as he hit two 500-feet-plus homers off Camilo Pascual in a 10-4 Opening Day win.
 With the Senators and the Yanks each reaching the fences three times, it was the first time teams combined for six homers on Opening Day, on April 17, 1956.

 It wasn’t pretty, but the Yanks earned their first victory in the new Stadium on April 17, 2009, a 6-5 come-from-behind win over Cleveland.
 Even though Joba Chamberlain failed to finish five innings, Jonathan Albaladejo got his first win with a scoreless seventh when none other than Captain Derek Jeter won the game with a singleton home run with two down in the bottom of the frame.
-Cleveland threatened Mariano Rivera‘s first serve in the new place with two singles with one down in the ninth, but Mo struck out the next two to send the Faithful home happy.
+Cleveland threatened Mariano Rivera‘s first save in the new place with two singles with one down in the ninth, but Mo struck out the next two to send the Faithful home happy.

 Following a brutal second half in 2007, many Yankee fans were ready to give up on Mike Mussina when he allowed a two-run bomb to Manny Ramirez during a four-run third inning in a 7-5 loss to the Red Sox on April 16, 2008.
 It was Ramirez’s second homer on the day, but Moose would shortly be running off a remarkable string of well-pitched games.
 Tino Martinez got the game counter honors this day, reducing the games left in Yankee Stadium number from 73 to 72.